-Before the heating season, hire a professional chimney sweep to inspect and remove creosote or other obstructions, such as animal nests, from the chimney.
+- Before the heating season, make sure to hire a professional chimney sweep to inspect and remove creosote or other obstructions, such as animal nests, from the chimney.

-If your chimney doesn’t have a cap at the top, have one installed to prevent debris or animals from entering the chimney.
+- Inspect your chimney cap regularly.
+If it’s damaged, repair or replace it.
+If your chimney doesn’t have a cap at the top, have one installed fitted with wire-mesh sides to prevent debris or animals from entering the chimney.

-Keep any flammable objects (i.e. newspapers, books or furniture) at least 2 feet away from the fireplace.
+- Keep all flammable objects, such as newspapers, books, holiday decorations, and furniture, at least two feet away from the fireplace.

-Make sure there is a fire extinguisher in the room, and that your smoke and carbon monoxide alarms are working.
+- Make sure there is a fire extinguisher in the room.

-Have a mesh metal screen or fire screen installed to prevent embers from shooting out of the fireplace.
+- Have a mesh metal screen or glass fireplace doors installed to prevent embers from shooting out of the fireplace.

 When starting a fire:

-Place crumpled paper on the grate and cover it with kindling or other Firestarter.
+- Place crumpled paper on the grate and cover it with kindling or another fire-starter (but do not use flammable liquids to start your fire!)
 Add the firewood once the kindling is burning brightly.
 Then, close the fire screen.